-25. As the Board is well aware, rural areas generally have poorer broadband and internet coverage.
+25. The literature review suggests there is little evidence that the pandemic has driven those in urban areas to move to rural areas.
+Mobile and internet connectivity might play an important part.
 The percentage of addresses with gigabit availability is consistently higher in Greater London compared with any other region (except for ethnically diverse metropolitan boroughs where the West Midlands is 8.4 per cent higher compared with London).
-Less than 25 per cent of all remoter coastal and country living addresses had gigabit availability in 2021.
+By comparison less than 25 per cent of all remoter coastal and country living addresses had gigabit availability in 2021.